kaiser-chris/gate-mod/README.md

 # Overview

-Gate is a mod for Victoria 3
+Gate (Working Title) is a mod for Victoria 3.

+THIS MOD IS UNFINISHED AND STILL IN DEVELOPMENT!

 ## Notes